eskolnik/clocktower-ext-frontend/ARCHITECTURE.md

 The extension consists of three components:
 - A Twitch frontend (a viewer overlay view and a broadcaster configuration view)
 - A backend server for storing game state
-- A bookmarklet that injects state-monitoring scripts into the clocktower game page.
+- A bookmarklet that injects state-monitoring scripts into the clocktower game page

 This repository contains the frontend and bookmarklet code; the server code lives in [a separate repository](https://github.com/eskolnik/clocktower-ext-backend-rails)